A new recursion relation for tree-level NLSM amplitudes based on hidden zeros: New BCFW-like recursion relation for tree-level NLSM amplitudes

 In this subsection, we explicitly construct the new recursion relation for tree-level NLSM amplitudes based on the recently discovered hidden zeros.

 Instead of shifting external momenta as in the ordinary BCFW recursion relation, we consider shifting Mandelstam variables \cite{Cachazo_2022} as

 for $i,j\in\{1,\cdots,2n\}$, where $z\in\mathbb{C}$ is a complex variable and $r_{ij}$'s are Mandelstam-like scalar variables, which may not be the contractions of some momenta.
-We call such deformation in Eq. \eref{z-shift-general} the \emph{$z$-shift} to distinguish it from the $\delta$-shift in section~\ref{sec-prove-delta}.
-To keep the shifted Mandelstam variable $s_{ij}(z)$'s being physical, we should require that these variables satisfy the following conditions, induced from the momentum conservation conditions and on-shell conditions,
+As will be discussed at the end of this subsection, some $r_{ij}$'s can be set to zero for specific pairs $(i,j)$.
+We call such a deformation in Eq. \eref{z-shift-general} the \emph{$z$-shift} to distinguish it from the $\delta$-shift in section~\ref{sec-prove-delta}.
+To keep the shifted Mandelstam variable $s_{ij}(z)$'s physical, we should require that these variables satisfy the following conditions, induced from the momentum conservation conditions and on-shell conditions,